MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

     1. In the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], navigate to 'Authorized Microsoft Entra apps' and remove any apps authorized by the partner.
     2. Revoke consent granted to the Microsoft Entra app belonging to the partner from your Microsoft Entra tenant.
 For more information, [see here](/azure/active-directory/manage-apps/manage-application-permissions).
-    3. Removed apps may have additional permissions assigned to execute certain administration operations, such as the **D365 BACKUP/RESTORE** permission.
+    3. Removed apps might have extra permissions assigned to execute certain administration operations, such as the **D365 BACKUP/RESTORE** permission.
 Any apps set up with permissions in Business Central can be disabled from the **Microsoft Entra applications** page.
 For more information, [Assign Permissions to Users and Groups](/dynamics365/business-central/ui-define-granular-permissions).

-When you establish a relationship with a new partner, they will fill in these fields again.
+When you establish a relationship with a new partner, they'll fill in these fields again.

 ## See also